-As they clapped and swayed and soared on stage, the synagogue’s hyperventilating cantor led the prayers: running up-and-down the aisles, belting out a sizzling smorgasbord of Judeao-Christian greatest hits, bent over backwards, in a swirling prayer shawl.
-The ecstatic rabbi (a dead-ringer for a Latino Bernie Sanders) was over the moon.
+As they clapped and swayed and soared on stage, the synagogue’s ecstatic cantor led the prayers: running up-and-down the aisles, belting out a sizzling smorgasbord of Judeao-Christian greatest hits, prayer shawl flying.
+This hyperventilating rabbi (a dead-ringer for a Latino Bernie Sanders) was over the moon.
 I think I can speak for the sky-high congregation when I say: we sing the same song.
 Music rocks the soul.
-Spirits unite.
+Spirits unite, become one.

 Trauma breeds trauma, on both sides of every wall.
-Division between people starts early, triggered by the legacy of violence and fear, while the power of love is stomped on or ignored.
+Division between people starts early, triggered by the legacy of learned hatred, violence and fear, while the power of love is stomped on or ignored.
 Like many of us, I grew up being told only one side of a story.
-That is why I have always sought out the other, why I want to hear your story, your song: why I want to tell you mine.
+That is why I have always sought out and seek the other, why I want to hear your story, your song, why I want to tell you mine.

-What’s mine is yours, what’s yours is mine.
+What’s mine is yours, and yours is mine.

-Last weekend’s anti-human, Muslim ban in the USA and the ensuing massacre of six Muslim men by a white-nationalist in Quebec underlines that every effort of the toxic American administration to divide and conquer is a monumental call to bring us together to overcome it.
-The history of the refugee and the fascist, the song of the slave and the master, the unyielding struggle for peace and love: are the stories of our world.
+Last weekend’s anti-human, Muslim ban in the USA and the ensuing massacre of six Muslim men by a white-nationalist in Quebec city underlines that every effort of this toxic American administration to divide and conquer is a monumental call to bring us together to overcome it.
+The history of the refugee and the fascist, the song of the slave and the master, the unyielding struggle for love, peace and healing– are the stories of our world.

 Amazing Grace was written by John Newton (1725–1807), a white slave-trader-turned-clergyman.
 In it, he wrote that no matter the sins committed, it is possible to be forgiven and redeemed.
 Read more of the fascinating story of a song, here.